dedetmix/PS_DISP/README.md

 Isya, N. H., Niemeier, W., and Gerke, M.: 3D ESTIMATION OF SLOW GROUND MOTION USING INSAR AND THE SLOPE ASPECT ASSUMPTION, A CASE STUDY: THE PUNCAK PASS LANDSLIDE, INDONESIA, ISPRS Ann.
 Photogramm.
 Remote Sens.
 Spatial Inf.
 Sci., IV-2/W5, 623-630, https://doi.org/10.5194/isprs-annals-IV-2-W5-623-2019, 2019.

 For question and feedback, contact to : n.isya@tu-bs.de

+PS_DISP is free software as the result of my PhD study at TU Braunschweig: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.
+It is distributed in the hope that it will be useful, but without any warranty.
+See the GNU General Public License for more details.